The Taqiyya Libel Against Muslims

 The Qur’an is realistic about human nature and the fact that we will stumble and fall, and provides opportunities for us to do penance for our mistakes.

-I would point those who are determined to continually paint Islam as so wholly other as to be unintelligible to “civilized” people that discussions about whether or not it is ever permissable to lie, and the concept of the lesser of two evils have been discussed by Christian scholars over the centuries, and they too have come to varying opinions.
+I would point out to those who are determined to continually paint Islam as so wholly other as to be unintelligible to “civilized” people that discussions about whether or not it is ever permissable to lie, and the concept of the lesser of two evils have been discussed by Christian scholars over the centuries, and they too have come to varying opinions.
 In a discussion about moral absolutism on a Christian theology site the following argument is given:

 “This position is probably the easiest to explain.
 When confronted with a moral dilemma, such as the midwives lying to protect the children or Rahab lying to protect the spies (see Joshua 2:1), what we must do is simply choose the lesser of two evils.
 In these two instances lying is the lesser sin than failing to protect the life of your neighbor.
 In these situations what we must do is admit that we had done wrong, repent, and ask God for forgiveness.
 In both of these situations God praised the women, not for their lying, but for their faith and doing the best they could in such a tough situation.”